salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 ## Summary

-Scoped slot allows slotted content to accesss to data of a child component, in a parent component's HTML template in a declarative fashion.
+Scoped slot allows slotted content to accesss data of a child component, in a parent component's HTML template in a declarative fashion.

 *This proposal is for adding Scoped Slots capability in Light DOM components only.*